Public Holidays in Ireland 2026 – Bank, National & Christian Days

 Observations & Notes

-- When a fixed-date holiday (e.g., Christmas, St Stephen’s, New Year’s Day, St Patrick’s) falls on a weekend, there is no automatic legal entitlement to a Monday off.
-Employers may offer a substitute day or extra compensation, but it isn’t mandated by statute.
+- When fixed-date holidays (e.g., Christmas, St Stephen’s Day, New Year’s Day, St Patrick’s Day) fall on weekends, there is no automatic legal entitlement to a substitute weekday holiday.

 Frequently Asked Questions (FAQs)